 Lesson 3: Business School Doesn’t Fully Teach You How to Sell

 This lesson might seem like it doesn’t fit… like what’s the point of going to business school if it’s not teaching you how to sell, right?
-When running a business, you’re either selling a product or service and selling is ultimately what will keep your business alive but you’re not going to learn how do do that in business school.
+When running a business, you’re either selling a product or a service.
+And selling is ultimately what will keep your business alive.
+But you’re not going to learn how to do that in business school.
 It may be one thing, out of desperation, that may be one of those learning the hard way lessons.

 In business school, you learn the fundamentals of selling… you’re learning how to position and market your product or service so that it grabs the attention of customers but you’re not learning the actual art of selling… and that’s because you can’t master selling in a classroom; you learn selling through hands-on experience.
 How many times have you walked in the food court of a mall and heard restaurants screaming “TRY SAMPLE!”
 You see it and hear it every time you walk through a food court.
 That approach to selling teriyaki chicken isn’t the best approach… it’s actually quite overwhelming to shoppers trying to decide what to eat.

 Before starting your own company, consider interning or volunteering with a company to get hands-on experience in selling to customers… you’ll want to take what you’ve learned in business school and combine it with the hands-on experience from an internship and practice before starting your own business.